 The Inflation Reduction Act also establishes a bonus 10% tax credit for projects utilizing domestic content, which can be stacked on top of the PTC and ITC.
 This is the first time a "Buy America" preference has been applied to tax credits.
-This credit will support projects that use domestically made iron and steel as well as a certain percentage of other manufactured components.
-Direct pay for these credits is available for state, local, tribal governments, and tax-exempt entities utilizing the domestic content preference.
+These Buy America standards include the use of domestically made iron and steel and ramp up the percentage culminating in 55% for all other manufactured components.